-Who hasn’t been introduced to the magic world of Disney?
+Who hasn’t been introduced to the magical world of Disney?
 Everybody has watched at least one fairy tale made by this studio that is today a conglomerate.

 Everyone has, of course, heard of their theme parks world-wide, as they are basically the best offering in the matter today.